Research

 Elucidation of the intrinsic regenerative mechanisms of the brain and development of manipulation techniques

-It is becoming clear that not only in the embryonic brain, but also in the postnatal brain, neural stem cells exist in limited areas and continuously produce new neurons and glial cells, which are involved in brain development and homeostasis.
+Not only during embryonic development, but also in limited areas of the brain after birth, neural stem cells are present and continuously produce new neurons.
+It is becoming clear that this neurogenesis is involved in brain development and homeostasis.
 It has also become clear that when the brain is injured, cell proliferation in neurogenic regions increases and neurons lost due to brain injury can be regenerated.
-In collaboration with other research divisions of NIPS, our group has been elucidating the migration mechanisms of newborn neurons and glial cells, as well as the phagocytosis mechanism of glial cells.
-In this research division, we aim to elucidate the mechanisms and significance of neogenesis of neurons and glial cells in the postnatal brain using normal animals and animal models of brain injury, and to use these findings to develop new therapeutic strategies.
+Our group, in collaboration with other research divisions of National Institute for Physiological Sciences, has elucidated the migration mechanisms of new neurons by serial block surface scanning electron microscopy (SBF-SEM) and two-photon microscopy.
+In this research division, we aim to elucidate the mechanisms and significance of neogenesis in the postnatal brain using normal animals and animal models of brain injury, and to use these findings to develop new therapeutic strategies.

 Selected publications